danbruder/blog/content/blog/difference-between-debouncing-and-throttling-rxjs.md

       - rxjs
 ---

 Debouncing and throttling are two different techniques to control the frequency of events.
-They are often used in user interface programming to limit the number of events that are processed.
+They are often used when building user interfaces to limit the number of events that are processed.

-Debouncing is a technique to delay the processing of an event until a certain amount of time has passed since the last event.
+**Debouncing** is a technique to delay the processing of an event until a certain amount of time has passed since the last event.
 This is useful when you want to wait for a user to stop typing before performing an action, such as searching for a term in a search box.

-Throttling, on the other hand, is a technique to ensure that events are not processed more frequently than a certain amount of time.
+**Throttling**, on the other hand, is a technique to ensure that events are not processed more frequently than a certain amount of time.
 This is useful when you want to limit the rate at which a user can perform an action, such as scrolling through a list of items.

-## Examples
+# Examples

 Here's an example of debouncing in RxJS: